iyht/tinykv/README.md

 - Then, the corresponding key's index is updated with an updated file ID and offset.
 If the key has been deleted, it is removed from the index.

 Read Process:
-- The read process involves looking up the index to find the `position` (data file ID and offset of the key).
+- The read process involves looking up the index(skip list) to find the `position` (data file ID and offset of the key).
 If we cannot find it in the index, then it does not exist in our data store.
 - Otherwise, we retrieve its value from disk according to this `position`.